HTTP Chunk Extension Processing Vulnerabilities

 To sum it up, it was possible for every Golang HTTP server to waste its resources by reading 1.073 GB of data, which is calculated as follows: 4096 (bytes per chunk) x 262144 (allowed body size) bytes = 1073741824 bytes.

-This vulnerability was allocated to CVE-2023-39326 and fixed in Go 1.21.5 and Go 1.20.12.
+This vulnerability has been assigned CVE-2023-39326 and fixed in Go 1.21.5 and Go 1.20.12.

 Is my server vulnerable?